-Details of Nonperforming Assets structure Loans, advances & leases are classified as nonperforming when it is marked as substandard category or worse even if there exist no reasonable doubts as to collectivity.
+Details of Nonperforming Assets structure Loans, advances & leases are classified as nonperforming when it is marked as substandard category or worse even if there exists no reasonable doubts as to collectivity.
 Bangladesh Bank's guidelines are strictly followed for determining the classification of loans, advances and leases.
 Interest accrued against overdue rental/installments of classified loans, advances and leases are not taken into profit and loss account rather kept in interest suspense account.
-Moreover, interest accrued against overdue rentals of loans, advances and leases falling under the category of 'Special Mention Account (SMA)' accounts are also transferred to interest suspense account instead of crediting the same to profit and loss account as per Bangladesh Bank's guidelines.
+Moreover, interest accrued against overdue rentals of loans, advances and leases falling under the category of 'Special Mention Account (SMA)' account are also transferred to interest suspense account instead of crediting the same to profit and loss account as per Bangladesh Bank's guidelines.

-Non-performing assets of Union Capital Limited as of 31 December 2014 and 2013 were as follows:
+Non-performing loan/leases of Union Capital Limited as of 31 December 2015 and 2014 was as follows: